Poland, NATO say missile strike wasn't a Russian attack

 “It is very hard to accept,” she said.
 “Nothing was going on and, all of a sudden, there is a world sensation.”

-In Europe, NATO members Germany and the U.K. laced calls for a thorough investigation with criticism of Moscow.
+In Europe, NATO members called for a thorough investigation and criticized Moscow.

 “This wouldn’t have happened without the Russian war against Ukraine, without the missiles that are now being fired at Ukrainian infrastructure intensively and on a large scale,” said German Chancellor Olaf Scholz.

 Swaths of Ukraine were without power after the aerial assault.
-Zelenskyy said about 10 million people lost electricity, but tweeted overnight that 8 million were subsequently reconnected, with repair crews laboring through the night.
+Zelenskyy said about 10 million people lost electricity, but tweeted overnight that 8 million were subsequently reconnected.
 Previous strikes had already destroyed an estimated 40% of the country’s energy infrastructure.

 A Washington-based think tank, the Institute for the Study of War, said Ukraine’s downing of so many Russian missiles Tuesday “illustrates the improvement in Ukrainian air defenses in the last month,” which are being bolstered with Western-supplied systems.
 Sweden said Wednesday that an air defense system with ammunition would form part of its latest and largest package of military and humanitarian aid to Ukraine, worth $360 million.